-120ft Introduction to Literature (3)
+ENGL 120Pft Introduction to Literature (3)

+Prerequisite: limited to freshmen and sophomores.
 Introduction to the study of literature through the examination of narration, drama, poetry, metaphor and intertextuality.
 Promotes college-level skills with emphasis on speaking, writing and analytical thinking.

-200 Modes of Argument in Reading and Writing (2)
+ENGL 200 Modes of Argument in Reading and Writing (2)